What Is Solid Hardwood Flooring?

 What is the best wood species for floors?▼

-White oak (Janka 1360) is the 2026 standard — hard, beautiful, versatile.
+White oak (Janka 1360) is the 2026 designer standard — hard, beautiful, versatile.
 Hard maple (1450) is the toughest domestic species.
 Red oak is the classic budget choice.
 Hickory (1820) is for maximum durability.

 What do hardwood grades mean?▼